Robinson R-44 II RA-06364 03.05.2016

 The following factors contributed to the accident:

-- lack of crew training management for departure to "Mercury" Ltd (preliminary training was not conducted, kind of flights, their number were not identified, first officer status was not specified);
+- lack of crew training management for departure to Mercury, Ltd (preliminary training was not conducted, kind of flights, their number were not identified, first officer status was not specified);

 - lack of analysis of possible influence of open air temperature increase on condition of landing sites selected while in flight;

-- late decision on engine cut-off.
+- late decision on engine shutdown.

-The accident occured at the intact rotorcraft.
+The accident occured at the malfunctioning aircraft.

 The appropriate safety recommendations based on the investigation results were developed.